 |Debut:||20-Oct-63, Shield, (a) Shamrock Rovers, 0-2|

-Equally at home in either wing, Joe McGrath came to Dundalk in October 1963, when the ‘wingers club’ already consisted of Stan Pownall, Davy McArdlle, and Billy Kennedy.
-Before the season ended that particular club became even more crowded with the addition of Peter Gillespie, Vinny Fottrell and Tom Kelledy.
+Equally at home in either wing, Joe McGrath came to Dundalk in September 1963, when the ‘wingers club’ already consisted of Stan Pownall, Davy McArdlle, and Billy Kennedy.
+But Joe elbowed his way on to the first team after scoring in each of the opening B team games and then scoring twice on his second senior game, a 4-1 Shield victory over Sligo Rovers that secured the Shield runner-up spot.
+Before the season ended that particular winger's club became even more crowded with the addition of Peter Gillespie, Vinny Fottrell and Tom Kelledy.

 Joe’s role in 1964-65 was forward utility man, filling all five forward positions while leading the goal scoring lists for both League (10) and all games (21).
 When the Senior team’s League campaign was completed he pitched in with the reserves on their way to success in the Castrol Cup.